 Digging Deeper on the DNA Matches

-Take a known relative that you find in your Ancestry DNA matches.
-In my case, I was pleased to see one of my first cousins.
+Take a known relative who you find in your Ancestry DNA matches.
+I was pleased to see one of my first cousins.
 Click on that known person's name.

 Look at the screenshot example above.
 My cousin doesn't have a family tree on Ancestry yet but there are still things she can help me uncover.

 Look at the arrow pointing to SHARED MATCHES.
 Click on that.
 It will show you people in your DNA matches who also match with your cousin.
 What can you tell from this?
 I know that my cousin and I share grandparents (Martin/Joy).
 Anyone who matches both of us is likely to link back to that same line.